IOxCyber/Ultimate-Cybersecurity-Guide_UCG/Security-Tools/Qualys/VMDR-Module/Basic-Concepts/AssetView Data Sources.md

 4. Connectors (AWS/Azure)
 - Scans indepently to add assets from cloud providers
 - Any asset identified can be seen in AssetView & Searchable
-- all gathered Metadata can be queried.
+- All gathered Metadata can be queried.